Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

     - advantages:
         - standard export (can even work with default handlebars)
         - all info is present
-        - access to html parser
+        - access to html parser, meaning that html should remain valid
+        - should theoretically work on previously exported cards
     - disadvantages:
-        - must assume certain HTML structure(s) in definition field itself
+        - must assume certain HTML structure(s) in entire definition field itself
             - problem comes when the user edits the field: can change it to whatever they want
             - therefore, this approach is usually more brittle
         - javascript must be ran (slowing down card load)
+        - not immediately portable: must copy/paste the JS to port between notes
+    - may be implemented in the future if there is enough demand for it
 - wrap spans around existing HTML on handlebars import
     - advantages:
         - does not technically require javascript (and the optional javascript that is ran is fast)
         - all info is present
+        - very easy to implement
     - disadvantages:
         - not immediately portable: must copy/paste CSS to port between note types
-        - expects a certain HTML structure in order to work
+        - expects a certain HTML structure in the exported definition in order to work
-            - will not work on standard plaintext or standard Yomichan imports
+            - will not work on older cards exported with different handlebars
         - can lead to invalid HTML
-    - the chosen method for this note, primarily due to speed and no info loss
+    - the chosen method for this note, primarily due to speed, no info loss and simplicity

 ## When HTML can break
 {{ feature_version("0.12.0.0") }}

+TODO rework with the previous section

 In order to even have the possibility of removing the first line, the HTML is parsed with regex in order to find the text before the first line break.